Microsoft HoloLens mixed reality device – test and review

 Introduction

-That’s why the release of the first prototype (called Development Edition) of HoloLens, the Mixed Reality visor developed by nothing less than Microsoft, has stimulated great attention among tech enthusiasts and professionals from all over the world.
+That’s why the release of the prototype (called Development Edition) of HoloLens, the Mixed Reality visor developed by nothing less than Microsoft, has stimulated great attention among tech enthusiasts and professionals worldwide.

 What is Microsoft HoloLens?